davidcarlisle/dpctex/carlisle/README.txt

    command is defined in the format.

-Packages that were fomally in this collection.
+Packages that were formally in this collection.

 nopageno.sty